-With the business transformation model, we are only able to achieve our goals by working collaboratively.
+At Penn Mutual, we are only able to achieve our goals by working collaboratively.
 Many of these goals are large, multi-year efforts that can seem intimidating at first.
 Ultimately, instead of trying to tackle the goals all at one time, which can be overwhelming, we break up the tasks and achieve more as a team.
 While serving in the Navy, I learned firsthand the importance of teamwork.

 In boot camp, my group and I were tasked with cleaning and reorganizing our disheveled barracks in a short amount of time.
 Instead of giving into chaos, natural leaders emerged.
 We quickly divided the focus areas to small groups and were able to complete the task more efficiently as a team.
 Leadership is an important skill I learned during this time, and I continue to apply these lessons with my team today.
 Essentially, it’s about empowering those around you, nurturing your team’s differences, and allowing them to grow.

 My leadership experience and connection to the military led me to my most recent role as an advisory board member at The American College Center for Military and Veteran Affairs.
 When former Penn Mutual CEO Eileen McDonnell invited me to join the board, I was thrilled to combine two of my passions: my career in financial services and my personal relationships, which are largely military families.

 The center provides scholarships and career opportunities to active and retired service members and their spouses who would like to pursue careers in the financial services industry, which is a natural fit due to the leadership skills demonstrated in the military.
 Serving on the advisory board, I help veterans find a profession tied to a greater cause — giving them a sense of purpose outside of the armed forces.